WHAT IS COSMETIC TATTOOING?

 Please note that you will be more sensitive during your menstrual cycle

 WHAT SHOULD I KNOW ABOUT LONG TERM CARE?

 A good sunscreen applied daily AFTER healing on the tattooed area(s) is needed to help keep color true.
 As with any tattoo, sun exposure will make the color fade faster.
 The pigment used is iron-oxide based.
 Your body absorbs it as mineral irons, so the color will fade over time.
 You will need a touch-up every year.
 The fading speed depends on your skin type, lifestyle, sun exposure, pigment color used, broken capillaries, iron deficiency, and if any chemical peels were done after cosmetic tattooing.

 If you are planning to have laser treatments, tell your laser specialist to avoid the pigmented area.
 Laser may cause pigment to turn black.

 HOW DO I BOOK AN APPOINTMENT?

 Appointments can be made directly through the "services" section of the webpage.
 Please note that a nonrefundable deposit is required to schedule your appointment and is deducted from the total price of your procedure.
-Please text or email to request an appointment if you cannot find a time that works for you on the books.
 All appointments are first come first serve and I do my best to fit everyone in but please understand I cannot accommodate all requests.